Haley-Hartin/OOAD_Project_3/README.md

 2. Notes

    * There are 3 output files for this assignment.
 Each for the 30, 45, 60 inventory level.
 They will be titled output_Inventory_##.txt
+   * results for the JUnit Tests can be found at the bottom of each of the 3 output files

 3. Assumptions Made